IceFloeTracker.jl

 create_landmask(landmask_image, struct_elem, fill_value_lower, fill_value_upper)

-Convert a 3-channel RGB land mask image to a 1-channel binary matrix, including a buffer to extend the land over any soft ice regions; land = 0, water/ice = 1.
+Convert a 3-channel RGB land mask image to a 1-channel binary matrix, and use a structuring element to extend a buffer to mask complex coastal features.
+In the resulting mask, land = 0 and ocean = 1.
 Returns a named tuple with the dilated and non-dilated landmask.

 Arguments